 The study recommends that no road improvements are required to serve existing traffic conditions nor to serve future traffic conditions without the development.
-The study also recommends that no road improvements are required at the adjacent intersections to mitigate traffic associated with development of Phases 1 and 2 of Orange South.
+The study also recommends that no road improvements are required at the adjacent intersections to mitigate traffic associated with development of Phase 1 and approximately half of the Future Phase office development of Orange South.

 The recommendations for Development Access at the Orange Place/Harvard Road intersection include upgrading the traffic signal to add the new north bound approach, constructing a dedicated left turn lane and shared through/right turn lane for the new northbound approach, and modifying eastbound, westbound, and southbound approach pavement markings and signage to correlate with new through and turn movements.
-At full project build-out, the need for a second northbound left turn lane is forecast, however TMS suggests that traffic conditions be re-evaluated after completion of the first two project phases.
+At full project build-out, the need for a second northbound left turn lane is forecast to accommodate the high peak traffic volumes generated by the Future Phase office development.